akbarijedi/ExpressJSMongoDB/README.md

 ## Installation

 1) Clone the project
-2) Go to the project directory and Run the command for installing dependencies :
+2) Go to the project directory (ExpressJSMongoDB) and Run the command for installing dependencies :
     ```
     npm install
     ```